It’s even more fun when my video projects are collaborative efforts with like-minded creatives such as Suzanne, Director of Evolve Marketing.

-My client had provided me with a rough storyboard and I had a basic idea of what I needed to achieve in the few hours I was going to have on location.
+Suzanne provided me with a general storyboard and I had a basic idea of what she needed to achieve in the few hours we had on location.

 After the safety induction, I unpacked my gear and brainstormed the sequence of events with the crew.
 Once we had a general game plan, it was time to get to work.

-The real work of loading the truck was going to happen in real time.
-So I had to make sure that stayed 2 steps ahead of all the action in order to capture the shots I wanted.
+The crew were waiting to load the truck in real time.
+I was only going to have one shot at it so I had to make sure that stayed 2 steps ahead of all the action.

 I noted a variety of shots as must-haves.
 Such as time-lapse, aerials and forklift driver perspectives using GoPro cameras.
 I also wanted to get some candid hand-held shots of the guys as they did their work.

-My client was happy to step back and let me take full control of the scene, which I really appreciate.
-Of course I would table my ideas for comment and feedback but ultimately I work well when given permission to run with my creativity.
+Suzanne was happy to step back and let me take full control of the scene, which I really appreciate.
+Of course I would table my ideas for comment and feedback.
+I do enjoy being able to run with my creativity.

 After setting the main time-lapse camera and rigging a forklift with a GoPro camera, I shot a bunch of hand held stuff as well as some aerials.